Srijareddie/mys3staticwebsite/README.md

-I Simple DevOps project to Practice Terraform with AWS and create a Static website on S3
+Simple DevOps project to Practice Terraform with AWS and create a Static website on S3